bufbuild-ru/docs/blog/totw-4-accepting-mistakes/index.md

       content: "summary_large_image"
 ---

-# Tip of the Week #4: Accepting mistakes we can’t fix
+# Tip of the week #4: Accepting mistakes we can’t fix

 > _Bad humor is an evasion of reality; good humor is an acceptance of it. — Malcolm Muggeridge_